stlmc/stlmc/tests/README.md

 # Tests

-The test suite has two independent parts:
+The test suite has three parts:

 - `smoke_solvers.py` runs small SMT2 inputs against Yices, Z3, and dReal and
   compares their standard output with the corresponding `.expected` files.
+- `compare_solvers.py` reruns every Yices benchmark case with Z3, then checks that both solvers produce the same status and finishing bound.
+It reuses the Yices logs from the preceding benchmark run instead of running Yices twice.
 - `run_artifact_benchmarks.py` runs the model cases under `benchmarks/` and compares each result and finishing bound with the annotation in its model.